apphiaWang/CMPT732_NY_CAB/running.md

 # Initial ETL

+> Each section contain its processed toy dataset for testing.
+You may skip this part.

 Perform initial etl on the raw data.
 The etl process files one by one because the raw data has inconsistent schemas.

 Change this line of code to adapt to your machine.